-An introduction to American foreign policy, its historical context, and present day debates.
+This course is an introduction to American foreign policy, its historical context, and present day debates.
 Students will use a case study approach to look at past and present foreign policy challenges facing the United States.
 Students are introduced to theories of American exceptionalism, isolationism, as well as traditional international relations theories to help explain American foreign policy choices.
 Pre-requisite: HIS212 LEC and POL313 LEC